Paperweb/obsidian/README.md

-# Obsidian Moons
+# 🌙 Obsidian Moons

 _Originally posted on the [Obsidian.md Forum](https://forum.obsidian.md/t/insert-moon-phase-in-daily-note-with-templater/86871) to share my implementation of the phases; quickly after i created another script for moon signs (documentation coming soon).
 After some time (exactly one year later, thanks to my "last year on this date" daily feature, and a [request](https://forum.obsidian.md/t/insert-moon-phase-in-daily-note-with-templater/86871/5), i added full moon names, optimized the script while at it, and created this repository._

-## Moon Phase Templater Script
+## Moon Phase 🌒🌓🌔🌝🌖🌗🌘🌑

 ### Concept

-With the help of a javascript function, the moon phase is derived from the file’s date and inserted in a daily note through its template.
+With the help of a javascript function, the moon phase is derived from the file’s date and inserted in a daily note through its template thanks to Templater.

 Formatting options allow to display various details in the order and manner we wish :